AzarenkaA/vote-system/Readme.md

             ]
         }

-   After the login in the system that to be able swap messaging between systems requests should have header 'Authorization' with the parameter: 'Bearer' + space + 'token'.
+   After log into the system to be able to swap messages between systems requests should have header 'Authorization' with the parameter: 'Bearer' + space + 'token'.

 ##  RestaurantController

 This controller proposes next api:
-   - Gets all restaurants.
-System returns only restaurant without meal.
+   - Get all restaurants.
+The system returns only restaurant without meal.
-   - Gets all meal of restaurant.
+   - Get all meal of the restaurant.
-   - Saves menu to restaurant.
+   - Save menu for a restaurant.
-   - Votes for a restaurant.
+   - Vote for a restaurant.
-   - Gets history menu of each restaurant by date.
+   - Get history menu for each restaurant by date.

 #### Get all restaurants.
 The system returns all restaurants.